scikit-hep/hepconvert/docs/source/index.rst

 Motivation
 **********
-The goal of this package is to simplify the process of converting large files between common columnar file formats while maintaining the correct structure.
+Many users are all writing similar blocks of code each time they need to convert columnar files.
+It takes time to learn how to use different I/O packages, write code, and work through bugs that may come up in this sometimes finicky process. ``odapt`` allows users to find and call just one function.

 Limitations:
 ************
-Currently works best with data in nanoAOD formats.
-Will expand at user request.
+Currently works best with data in nanoAOD-like formats.

 ..
 Indices and tables
 .. ==================